-In addition to the larger Junior Ranger Activity

-Activity Sheet for families enjoying the beach for the day.
-You can pick up a Beachcomber activity
+In addition to the larger Junior Ranger Activity Guide, Indiana Dunes has a Beachcomber Activity Sheet for families enjoying the beach for the day.
+You can pick up a Beachcomber activity sheet the at Indiana Dunes Visitor Center or Paul H. Douglas Center.